mikbe/commandable/README.markdown

     return_values = Commandable.execute(ARGV)
     # do stuff

+## In closing... ##

+One really cool thing about this design is you can add extend another app that uses Commandable and add your own methods without having to crack open their code.

+This is the first public release so it's still very newish.
+You know the saying, "It doesn't work for you?
+But it works great on my computer!"

+The code is really, really ugly right now.
+Thats the very next thing I will be working on for this project.
+This is the "rough draft" version that works perfectly well but is very ugly code-wise.
+I needed to use it right now so am putting it out in beta.

+If you have any questions about how the code works I've tried to give as much info in these docs as possible but I am also an OCD level commenter so you should be able to find fairly good explanations of what I'm doing in the code.

+Most of all it should be simple to use so if you have any problems please drop me a line.
+Also if you make any changes please send me a pull request.
+I hate people that don't respond to them, even to deny them, so I'm pretty good about that sort of thing.

-# To Do
+## To Do

 Still working on:

 * Example app.
-* Load README from AppController.

 ###Next version:

 * Massive refactoring.
-This is the "rough draft" version that works perfectly well but is very ugly code-wise.
-I needed to use it right now so am putting it out in beta.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.
 * Method aliases cleanly added.
-* Better formatting of help instructions.
+* Better formatting of help instructions, the existing one is uglier than sin.

 ###Future versions: